Spanish-style bullfighting: Popularity

 A poll conducted in 2014–2015 by the Spanish Ministry of Culture places bullfighting 10th in the list of most popular paid leisure activities.
 In 2015 9.5% of Spaniards went to a paid bullfight.
-By Autonomous Communities, Navarre headed the list, followed by Castile-Leon, Aragon, La Rioja, Castile-La Mancha and Extremadura.
+Among autonomous communities, Navarre headed the list, followed by Castile-Leon, Aragon, La Rioja, Castile-La Mancha and Extremadura.
 The regions least interested in bullfighting were Galicia, the Canary Islands, Catalonia and the Balearic Islands.
 According to the poll, during the 2014–15 period 9.5% of the potential audience (Spaniards aged 15 and higher) would have attended a corrida at least once; this amounts to over 3.5 million people.
+More recent statistics show that popularity is declining in Spain, as only 1.9% of the surveyed population attended a corrida in 2021-22.
+1,546 bullfights took place in Spain in 2022.
+Compared to the 3,651 bullfights that took place in 2007, a 57.7% decrease over the past 15 years suggests the events’ decline in popularity.
+This can even be seen between 2007 and 2011 with a 37.3% decrease in the number of bullfights.

 Women in bullfighting

 The history of female bullfighters participating in Spanish-style bullfighting has been traced to the sport's earliest renditions, namely during the late-1700s and early 1800s.
 Francisco Goya, an 18th-century Spanish painter, first depicted a female bullfighter in his work La Pajuelera, which featured a woman sparring with a bull on horseback.
 The Spanish government banned women from participating in the sport from 1909 to 1934, following the Second Spanish Republic's liberation of women until 1939.
 On 10 August 1974, under the dictatorship of Francisco Franco, women were once again allowed to bullfight.
 María de los Ángeles Hernández Gómez was the first woman to earn her bullfighting license (torera) after the ban was lifted.
 During the Spanish Civil War of the 1930s, women were forced to exile in other Spanish-speaking countries and the United States in order to continue bullfighting.
 Throughout the 1980s women had difficulty completing their alternativa, a ceremony where a bullfighter becomes a matador, due to the social pressures of the decade.